-Publisher’s Note: Again, I’m pleased that John has provided another great narrative about the history of “state repellant” areas and regions in the USSA.
+Publisher’s Note: Again, I’m pleased that John has provided yet another great narrative about the history of “state repellent” areas and regions in the USSA.
 This should serve as a reminder that state resistant regions like Zomia in SE Asia and other mountainous zones planet-wide can shuffle off the planetary impulse to govern every human transaction.
 If one wants to establish a redoubt, success will depend on interesting map lines.
 There is a rich history in the Appalachians of saying “nope” to any question that begins with “Should the government…?”

 John just did the wonderful account of MAJ Redmond.

 Providential that we would publish this as PorcFest is fired up in NH and the Orcs in Mordor pass more nonsense from their satraps in the Supremes. -BB